Suffolk’s flag was acknowledged by the Flag Institute in September 2017 and added to the registry on October 9th. The flag is a banner of the arms

 was duly acknowledged by the Flag Institute.
 The design of the flag was reworked upon registration

 and it was raised for Saint Edmund’s Day, November 20th 2017

-The county flag is seen flying below in a domestic setting
+The county flag is seen flying domestically below

 Use of the Saint Edmund arms on a flag for the county was first suggested by local resident Bill Bulstrode,